mwpastore/dalli-rate_limiter/README.md

 Make sure your ConnectionPool has enough slots for these operations.
 I aim for one slot per thread plus one or two for overhead in my applications.

+## Documentation

+This README is fairly comprehensive, but additional information about the class and its methods is available in [YARD][11].

 ## Development